Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Introduction

-We introduce two different labeling mechanisms for each target image, viz., ``Region-based Annotating (RA)" ($\sim$2.2\% ground truth pixels) and ``Pixel-based Annotating (PA)" ($\sim$40 pixels). \region annotates every pixel in the selected regions---high annotation regime, while \pixel places its focus more on the labeling effort efficiency by selecting the center pixel within the region---low annotation regime.
+In this work, we introduce two labeling mechanisms for each target image, viz., ``Region-based Annotating (RA)" ($\sim$2.2\% ground truth pixels) and ``Pixel-based Annotating (PA)" ($\sim$40 pixels). \region annotates every pixel in the selected regions---high annotation regime, while \pixel places its focus more on the labeling effort efficiency by selecting the center pixel within the region---low annotation regime.
 We further exploit local stability to enforce the prediction consistency between a certain pixel and its neighborhood pixels on the source domain and develop a negative learning loss to enhance the discriminative representation learning on the target domain.
 We demonstrate that our method can not only help the model to achieve near-supervised performance but also reduce human labeling costs dramatically.

-We summarize our contributions as follows: \begin{itemize} \item We benchmark the performance of prior methods for active domain adaptation regarding semantic segmentation and uncover that methods using image-based or point-based selection strategies are not effective. \item We propose a region-based acquisition strategy for domain adaptive semantic segmentation, termed \method, that utilizes region impurity and prediction uncertainty to identify image regions that are both diverse in spatial adjacency and uncertain in prediction output. \item We experimentally show that, with standard segmentation models, i.e., DeepLab-v2 and DeepLab-v3+, our method brings significant performance gains across two representative domain adaptation benchmarks, i.e., GTAV $\to$ Cityscapes, SYNTHIA $\to$ Cityscapes. \end{itemize}
+In a nutshell, our contributions can be summarized as: \begin{itemize} \item We benchmark the performance of prior methods for active domain adaptation regarding semantic segmentation and uncover that methods using image-based or point-based selection strategies are not effective. \item We propose a region-based acquisition strategy for domain adaptive semantic segmentation, termed \method, that utilizes region impurity and prediction uncertainty to identify image regions that are both diverse in spatial adjacency and uncertain in prediction output. \item We experimentally show that, with standard segmentation models, i.e., DeepLab-v2 and DeepLab-v3+, our method brings significant performance gains across two representative domain adaptation benchmarks, i.e., GTAV $\to$ Cityscapes, SYNTHIA $\to$ Cityscapes. \end{itemize}